Data protection

 • the origin of the data if we did not collect it from you;

-• According to Article 19 GDPR, you have the right to data portability, which means that we can provide you with your data in a common format upon request.
+• According to Article 19 GDPR, you have the right to data portability, which means that we will provide you with your data in a common format upon request.

 • If the processing of your data is based on Article 6 Paragraph 1 Letter e (public interest, exercise of official authority) or Article 6 Paragraph 1 Letter f (legitimate interest), you can object to the processing.
 We will then check as quickly as possible whether we can legally comply with this objection.

-In short: you have rights - do not hesitate to contact the responsible person listed above!
+In short: You have rights – do not hesitate to contact the responsible body listed above!

-If you believe that the processing of your data violates data protection law or your data protection rights have been violated in any other way, you can complain to the supervisory authority.
-This is the data protection authority for Austria, whose website can be found at https://www.dsb.gv.at/ .
-In Germany there is a data protection officer for each federal state.
-For more information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) .
-The following local data protection authority is responsible for our company:
+If you believe that the processing of your data violates data protection law or that your data protection rights have been violated in any other way, you can complain to the supervisory authority.
+For Austria, this is the Data Protection Authority, whose website you can find at https://www.dsb.gv.at/ In Germany, there is a data protection officer for each federal state.
+For further information, please contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) The following local data protection authority is responsible for our company:

 Austria Data Protection Authority